 11. Florida State Parks

-Take a self guided walking tour along nature trails consisting of exposed fossilized coral reefs.
-Windley Key Fossil Reef Geological State Park has five trails where you can explore nature and actually know what you are seeing with the guide book provided by park rangers.
+Take a self guided walking tour along nature trails consisting of exposed fossilized coral reef.
+Windley Key Fossil Reef Geological State Park has five trails where you can explore nature and actually know what you are seeing with the guidebook provided by park rangers.

 Another interesting stop in the Florida Keys is the Lignumviatae Key Botanical State Park.
 Housing the Lignum vitae Tree (the wood of life) this is the best place in North America to see the densest tree in the world.
 The island is filled with rare plants, birds and insects.
 If you can rent a boat, make your way out to explore it from Robbies Marina.